US slowed hiring but still added a solid 209,000 jobs in June in sign of economy’s resilience

 WASHINGTON (AP) — America’s employers pulled back on hiring but still delivered another month of solid gains in June, adding 209,000 jobs, a sign that the economy’s resilience is confounding the Federal Reserve’s drive to slow growth and inflation.

-The latest evidence of economic strength makes it all but certain that the Fed will resume its interest rate hikes later this month after having ended a streak of 10 rate increases intended to slow inflation.
+The latest evidence of economic strength makes it all but certain that the Fed will resume its interest rate hikes later this month after having ended a streak of 10 rate increases that have been intended to curb high inflation.

 The June hiring figure reported by the government Friday is the smallest in 2 1/2 years.
 But it still points to a durable labor market that has produced a historically high number of advertised openings.
 The unemployment rate fell from 3.7% to 3.6%, near a five-decade low.